-Even with all the pros of employee monitoring, there are a few limitations that need to be considered as well.
+Even with all the pros, there are a few disadvantages of employee monitoring that need to be considered as well.

 - Employee privacy concerns: It’s natural for privacy concerns and worries about personal data security to be part of the conversation around different types of employee monitoring.
 It’s critical for employees to understand what data is and isn’t collected and how that data is used.
 Explain that you aren’t interested in watching your employees, but rather in collecting aggregate to better understand how they work.
 Employee monitoring that is implemented in a transparent and collaborative way delivers insights that are beneficial to both employers and employees themselves.

 - Lack of employee trust: If your employees feel like you’re spying on them, they can feel angry, dissatisfied, and even become disengaged — all feelings that employee monitoring is designed to counter, not create.
 Employee monitoring will only be effective if you have employee buy-in, which means you have to demonstrate to your employees that you’re collecting data for the right reasons and that you aren’t simply tracking for the sake of tracking.